 Could Fortnum & Mason have named a chocolate bar any better for me?
 Thank you Fortnum’s and thank you Deborah for finding it.
 I love the way it uses an * in M*lk as it is a vegan version so not really milk!!
 I am going to use that as my tagline from now on – IN HER FOOTSTEPS WE FOLLOW

-OUT AND ABOUT and TOUR NEWS
+OUT AND ABOUT and BOOK NEWS

 A NEW BOOK BY RACHEL AND LOUIS

-ARRIVED IN THE SHOPS ON 15th NOVEMBER 2024
+ARRIVED IN THE SHOPS IN NOVEMBER 2024

 £10.00 will be your special discounted price when ordered directly via Rachel, instead of the rrp of £15.99